 Learn more about bullying.

-Talk to other parents and your child’s school to find out how they handle bullying.
+Talk to other parents and your child’s school to find out how to handle bullying.

-- Ask about the school’s policies on bullying.
+- Find out about the school’s policies on bullying.